Bruno Le Maire: Foreign policy

 On foreign policy, Le Maire is a traditional Gaullist, favouring French national independence.
-He has argued for a reinforced European defense policy to secure the bloc's exterior borders and fight terrorism, with more spending on the military by Germany in particular.
+He has argued for a reinforced European defence policy to secure the bloc's exterior borders and fight terrorism, with more spending on the military by Germany in particular.

-In February 2019, Le Maire criticized Germany’s ban on arms sales to Saudi Arabia.
+In February 2019, Le Maire criticized Germany's ban on arms sales to Saudi Arabia.
 Le Maire said: "It is useless to produce weapons through improved cooperation between France and Germany if we are unable to export them."
 Germany imposed the ban after the assassination of Saudi journalist Jamal Khashoggi and over human rights concerns about the Saudi Arabian–led intervention in Yemen.

 On 1 March 2022, Le Maire warned that the EU "will bring about the collapse" of the Russian economy.
 He said France rejected Russia's demand that foreign buyers must pay in rubles for Russian gas from 1 April, adding that "we are preparing" for a "situation tomorrow in which ... there is no longer any Russian gas."

 Controversy

 In 2019, Le Maire received several letters containing death threats, including one with bullets enclosed.

-In 2021, Reuters reported that Le Maire’s phone was investigated to determine whether it had been infected by a spyware known as Pegasus.
+In 2021, Reuters reported that Le Maire's phone was investigated to determine whether it had been infected by a spyware known as Pegasus.

+In 2023, his novel Fugue Américaine, about the pianist Vladimir Horowitz, was criticised, notably for its inclusion of an explicit sex scene, in the French media.
+He was accused of spending his time writing while the country was rocked by social tension.